Hi, I’m Jenn! Nice to meet you.

 After going in and out of the coffee industry, I’ve decided to carve out my own niche and take on clients who have the same goals as I do.
 Building a community involves a lot of sweat & tears, but it’s rewarding work.

-At any given time, I’m trying to conquer new skills.
+At any given time, I’m trying to conquer new skills and work on projects.
 Here are a few that I’ve been trying out: